isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-As the Vendor-Specific Information (VSI) option (code 43) has vendor-specific format, i.e. can carry either raw binary value or sub-options, this mechanism is also available for this option.
+As the Vendor-Specific Information (VSI) option (code 43) has a vendor-specific format, i.e. can carry either raw binary value or sub-options, this mechanism is also available for this option.